 - Deflation for Complementarity Problems

-I am a third year DPhil student in Cohort 2 of the EPSRC CDT in Industrially Focused Mathematical Modelling working with Patrick E. Farrell (Oxford), Michael B. Giles (Oxford) and Marie E. Rognes (Simula Research Laboratory).
+I am a fourth year DPhil student in Cohort 2 of the EPSRC CDT in Industrially Focused Mathematical Modelling working with Patrick E. Farrell (Oxford), Michael B. Giles (Oxford) and Marie E. Rognes (Simula Research Laboratory).

 Prizes, Awards, and Scholarships: